jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 Even if the cells in the columns & rows are stretching, the widgets inside them might not.

-Widges have a **stickiness** which tells them which sides of their cells to stick to.
+Widgets have a **stickiness** which tells them which sides of their cells to stick to.

 Again, widgets are configured to stick to the left & right, but not the top & bottom.